Vin1001/TSA/README.md

 #### For demonstration of the model check out notebooks directory

 ## Performance
-Here's a comparison of the proposed model's performance with other time series forecasting model:
+Here's a comparison of the proposed model's performance with other time series forecasting model (1 unit on X-axis = 15m, data: Amazon stock as of 12/04/2024)
 #### Google's AutoBNN-
 ![performance/AutoNN.png](https://github.com/Vin1001/TSA/blob/main/performance/AutoNN.png)